MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 For detailed syntax and parameter information, see [New-Mailbox](/powershell/module/exchange/mailboxes/new-mailbox) and [Set-Mailbox](/powershell/module/exchange/mailboxes/set-mailbox).

 > [!NOTE]
-> If you are creating this account for Teams Room on Surface Hub, you should also enable ActiveSync on this account.
-This will allow you to send e-mail directly from the Surface Hub, such as sending a Whiteboard.
+> If you're creating this account for Teams Room on Surface Hub, you should also enable ActiveSync on this account.
+This will allow you to send e-mail directly from the Surface Hub, which you can use for features like Whiteboard.
 See [Applying ActiveSync policies to device accounts (Surface Hub)](/surface-hub/apply-activesync-policies-for-surface-hub-device-accounts) to learn more.

 ---